A GPU-accelerated Clustering App for Cytoscape

 AllegroMCODE v2.1 is available in Cytoscape App Store!

-AllegroMCODE provides both of CPU and GPU clustering function.
-The GPU clustering is only supported for professional license holders, but the free community edition includes the free evaluation of the fully featured professional edition.
+The GPU clustering is only supported by the professional edition, but the free community edition includes the 15-day evaluation of the fully featured professional edition.
 If you need more time to evaluate the professional edition, please contact us.Try Free Community Edition

 Intuitive User Interface